biscuit-js/biscuit-store/docs/core/STORE.md

 ![N|Solid](../../docs/assets/store.png)

-It is also worth mentioning that in the biscuit-store there is such a thing as a state-branch.
+It is also worth mentioning that in the biscuit-store there is such a thing as a branch.

-*"State-branch is a state branched from a repository with isolated data".*
+*"Branch is a state branched from a repository with isolated data".*

 If a state-branch is created, a copy of the repository data object is created in the state, not a reference to it.